genarun/Genarun/README.md

 # Genarun - gena.run

-**The glue for Generative AI m**
+**The glue for Generative AI **

-The Genarun system focuses on the assembly of complex generative pipelines mixing different models.
+The Genarun system focuses on the assembly of **complex tree** pipelines mixing different generative models.

 It can be used to generate data for complete websites and generative datasets.